BluntWakka/raymodel/README.md

 When running on command line, there is one extra option to chnge the "stopper" body to a strangley shaped one (oblong).
 To change to the strange shape, simply add the charatcer 's' when executing as an argument.

+.h file is for documentation of function usage but is not used in the compilation process.